Snoop Dogg clarifies the smoke he’s giving up

 However, it isn’t in the way we all thought.

-The Long Beach native, who is synonymous with indulging in cannabis, clarified exactly what he meant.
+The Long Beach, California, native, who is nearly synonymous with indulging in cannabis, clarified exactly what he meant.

 On Monday morning, Snoop revealed the smoke he was referencing had to do with a fire pit.